ralouta/ArcGIS_Code_Repo/README.md

 - `data/`: Contains input and output data.
 - `docs/`: Contains documentation and images.
 - `src/`: Contains the source code for the project.
     - `scripts/`: Contains Python scripts and ArcGIS Pro toolboxes (.pyt files).
+These scripts and toolboxes are used for various geospatial data management and analysis tasks, such as creating and manipulating geodatabases, managing ArcGIS Online resources, and performing deep learning on geospatial data.
     - `tests/`: Contains Jupyter notebooks for testing the scripts and toolboxes.
 - `README.md`: This file.
 - `requirements.txt`: Lists the Python packages required to run the scripts and notebooks.